 Your listing day of the week is crucial here.
 Instead of listing a home on a Monday with 48hrs irrevocable, aim to list on a Thursday afternoon.
 This will maximize the weekend and allow for out of town buyers.

-Beth and Ryan Waller are Guelph Realtors, you can reach them here with any listing related questions you may have.
+Beth and Ryan Waller are Guelph Real estate agents, you can reach them here with any listing related questions you may have!
+Our team would be happy to help!